-Starting with Bioconductor 2.2, some BSgenome data packages provide built-in masks for the chromosome sequences.
-For example, each chromosome in BSgenome.
-Hsapiens.
-UCSC.hg18 has 3 masks on it: the mask of assembly gaps, the mask of repeat regions that were determined by the RepeatMasker software, and the mask of repeat regions that were determined by the Tandem Repeats Finder software (where only repeats with period less than or equal to 12 were kept).
+Starting with Bioconductor 2.2, the chromosome sequences in a BSgenome data package can have built-in masks.
+Starting with Bioconductor 2.3, there can be up to 4 built-in masks per sequence.
+These will always be (in this order): (1) the mask of assembly gaps, (2) the mask of intra-contig ambiguities, (3) the mask of repeat regions that were determined by the RepeatMasker software, and (4) the mask of repeat regions that were determined by the Tandem Repeats Finder software (where only repeats with period less than or equal to 12 were kept).